ErikCumps/spwproject/src/DATA/README.txt

   Its current main missing features are data export and printing.

-  A demo warcab dossier has been included in the "save" folder of this release.
+  Demo warcab campaign and standalone dossiers have been included in the "save" folder of this release.

 spwreport.exe